ThadStin/tc-crud-app/README.md

 ### Improvements
 Eventually, I would like to add:
   1. ratings
   2. sort funtionality to the site.
-    - alphabetical
+    -alphabetical
-    - state
+    -state
-    - country
+    -country
-    - rating
+    -rating
   3. mapping feature
   4. default image if a User logs a new brewery without upoading an image
   5. a modal to display multiple images of a single brewery.

 Overall, I am happy with the design, but it could use a couple of tweaks.
 The forms on the edit and new pages are not satisfactory to me.
 I also feel the text on mobile is a little too small